animist-io/wallowa/README.md

 # wallowa
 **(Warning: Draft.
 Under construction.
 Unusable.)**

-This repo will house templates for / examples of Solidity code that targets Animist IoT endpoints.
+This repo will house Solidity templates that target Animist IoT endpoints.
 Initial work is being done on a simple contract that allows contestants to participate in a wagered race from one endpoint to another.

 ## Installation